Michigan Survey Guide

 Michigan State University's ongoing development activity in East Lansing means surveyors in that corridor stay busy.
 High demand from commercial and institutional clients can mean longer wait times and, in some cases, slight price premiums during peak seasons.

-How to Keep Costs Reasonable
+How Do I Keep Costs Reasonable?

 Get at least three quotes.
 Survey pricing in Ingham County is not standardized, and firms vary in how they price research time versus field time.
 A firm familiar with your neighborhood's plat history may actually be faster and cheaper than a lower-quoted firm unfamiliar with the area.